-- 2. Whenever a State Party is permitted under its domestic law to extradite or otherwise surrender one of its nationals only upon the condition that the person will be returned to that State Party to serve the sentence imposed as a result of the trial or proceedings for which the extradition or surrender of the person was sought, and the requesting State Party agrees with this and any other terms which the States Parties concerned may deem appropriate, such conditional extradition or surrender shall be sufficient to comply with the obligation contained in article 14. - 3.
+- 2. Whenever a State Party is permitted under its domestic law to extradite or otherwise surrender one of its nationals only upon the condition that the person will be returned to that State Party to serve the sentence imposed as a result of the trial or proceedings for which the extradition or surrender of the person was sought, and the State Party seeking the extradition of the person agrees with this and any other terms which the States Parties concernedmay deem appropriate, such conditional extradition or surrender shall be sufficient to comply with the obligation contained in article 14. - 3.
 If extradition, sought for purposes of enforcing a sentence, is refused because the person sought is a national of the requested State Party, the requested State Party shall, if its domestic law so permits, upon request of the requesting State Party, enforce the sentence that has been imposed under the domestic law of the requesting State Party or the remainder thereof in accordance with articles 75 to 79.